 A comparative approach to contemporary social issues using two distinct sociological perspectives as well as those of major film makers.
-After films and class discussion introducing students to the 'consensus' and 'conflict' perspectives in sociology, the work of film makers who have adopted one or other of these perspectives are considered.
-In particular, the documentary tradition (Grierson, Lindsay Anderson, Wiseman, etc.), and the films of radical film makers (Godard, Vertov, Loach; etc.).
+After films and class discussion introducing students to the consensus and conflict perspectives in sociology, the work of film makers who have adopted one or other of these perspectives are considered.

-The values implicit in particular film movements are considered, eg German Expressionism.
+The values implicit in particular film movements are considered, eg German Expressionism, the western, documentary.

-Screenings, one evening each week, starting at 5.00 p.m., are a compulsory part of the course.
+Screenings: one evening each week, starting at 5.00 pm are a compulsory part of the course.
 Teaching is by seminar and evaluation by essays, film reviews and seminar papers.
-There is a two-hour seminar each week it should be noted that films are chosen for their historical and theoretical significance, not for their entertainment value.
+There is a two-hour seminar each week.
+It should be noted that films are chosen for their historical and theoretical significance not for their entertainment value.
 Students who are not prepared to view difficult films seriously and analytically should not choose this course.

-26.115 Man and Woman (Kathleen Boehringer/Kerryn Higgs)
+26.115 Man and Woman (Kathleen Boehringer)

-A multi-disciplinary subject on the nature and interrelationships of men and women.
-Includes the nature of sex roles and the means by which they are transmitted from one generation to the next; biological and psychological foundations for sex differences, the comparative anthrolopology of sex and the family, recent developments in the science of sexual behaviour, major feminist theorists eg Shulamith Firestone.
-Kate Millett, Juliet Mitchell, etc.
+A multi-disciplinary subject on the nature and interrelationships of men and women, includes: the nature of sex roles and the means by which they are transmitted from one generation to the next, biological and psychological foundations for sex differences, the comparative anthropology of sex and the family, recent developments in the science of sexual behaviour, major feminist theorists, eg Shulamith Firestone, Kate Millett, Juliet Milchell, etc.